Eligibility Requirements

 10. Faculty and Other Academic Personnel

-The institution employs faculty and other academic personnel appropriately qualified and sufficient in number to support its academic programs.
+The institution employs faculty and other academic personnel who are appropriately qualified and sufficient in number to support its educational programs.

 11. Learning Resources

-The institution owns or has secured access to the learning resources and support services necessary to support the learning expected of its students (research laboratories, libraries, performance spaces, clinical practice sites, museum collections, etc.).
+The institution has learning resources necessary to support its students, such as research laboratories, libraries, performance spaces, clinical practice sites, and museum collections.

 12. Student Support Services

-The institution makes available to its students support services appropriate for its mission, such as advising, academic records, financial aid, and placement.
+The institution has support services necessary to support its students, such as academic advising, academic records, financial aid, and career services.

 13. Planning

-The institution demonstrates that it engages in planning with regard to its current and future business and academic operations.
+The institution demonstrates that it engages in planning with regard to its current and future business and educational operations.

 14. Policies and Procedures